 “Yes, but not because of you.
 I live with the earliest bird in the tree.
 As a result, I enjoy waking up an hour before even the sun on a daily basis.
 Even off days.”

 Finch, Chloe remembered, had married somewhere between three and seven years ago.
 (Her memory for such things was limited.)

 He said, “Well, while it is a weekend, she should be leaving…” he looked to the sun, “A little while ago.
 Alice!”

-Finch called out behind him, and an athletic-bodied, bare-chested woman skipped to the door, her upper half jamming itself into a top that seemed too small.
+Finch called out behind him, and a muscled, bare-chested woman skipped to the door, her upper half jamming itself into a top that seemed too small.

 When she had dressed, she said, “Hi Chloe, I have to go!
 Visit me some time?”
 And then sprinted away.